Entomological warfare: United States

 During the 1950s the United States conducted a series of field tests using entomological weapons.
 Operation Big Itch, in 1954, was designed to test munitions loaded with uninfected fleas (Xenopsylla cheopis).
 Big Itch went awry when some of the fleas escaped into the plane and bit all three members of the air crew.
 In May 1955 over 300,000 uninfected mosquitoes (Aedes aegypti) were dropped over parts of the U.S. state of Georgia to determine if the air-dropped mosquitoes could survive to take meals from humans.
 The mosquito tests were known as Operation Big Buzz.
 Operation Magic Sword was a 1965 U.S. military operation designed to test the effectiveness of the sea-borne release of insect vectors for biological agents.
 The U.S. engaged in at least two other EW testing programs, Operation Drop Kick and Operation May Day.
 A 1981 Army report outlined these tests as well as multiple cost-associated issues that occurred with EW.
 The report is partially declassified—some information is blacked out, including everything concerning "Drop Kick"—and included "cost per death" calculations.
 The cost per death, according to the report, for a vector-borne biological agent achieving a 50% mortality rate in an attack on a city was $0.29 in 1976 dollars (approximately $1.01 today).
 Such an attack was estimated to result in 625,000 deaths.

+The Soviet Union, German Democratic Republic, and People's Republic of Poland alleged that plagues of Colorado potato beetle (Leptinotarsa decemlineata) were acts of deliberate American entomological warfare.
+Communist propaganda of the time claimed that the insect was being dropped from parachutes and balloons, with the intent of immiserating the populations of these countries, causing famines, and facilitating an economic crisis.
+Since the mid-nineteenth century, the beetle has been one of the most destructive pests of the cultivated potato.
+The insect made its way to Germany in the 1870s but was successfully eradicated.
+However, it made a second appearance after World War I in the Bordeaux area in France, where it probably arrived with American troops and equipment.
+It reached the French border with Germany by 1936 and continued spreading eastward.
+It was probably transferred to Czechoslovakia with the German occupation after the Munich Agreement and to Poland after the Nazi invasion in 1939.
+In response to the allegations issued by the Soviet bloc countries' governments, the US issued tepid denials.